00 Days

 Honey – raw, local honey should ideally be purchased either at a farmer’s market or at Whole Foods or Trader Joes.
 Honey is antibacterial, antimicrobial, and antiseptic.
 Do not give honey to children under 1 year old.

 Lemon – high in vitamin C, lemon may help decrease the strength of the cold and flu virus in the body and reduce phlegm.
-Many folks use lemons to build resistance to cold and flu, and speed up healing.
+Many folks use lemons to build resistance to cold and flu.

 jar of herbal infusion